zamachnoi/FitnessManager/README.md

 1. **Launch PostgreSQL Container**

+    There are 2 choices, running the database in docker, or in the system...

+    - Docker
       Use Docker to run a PostgreSQL container:

         ```bash
         docker run -d --name fitnessManager -e POSTGRES_PASSWORD=test -p 5432:5432 postgres
         ```

         If it does not work, you probably have something on port 5432, you can change the port by modifying the command like so:

         ```bash
         docker run -d --name fitnessManager -e POSTGRES_PASSWORD=test -p <port>:5432 postgres
         ```

         Replace port with the port you want to use, 15432 is a good one.
 Then change DB_PORT in the .env file in `/server`

+    - System
+      If you have postgres installed, it should already be setup.

-2. **Set Database Password in Environment Variables**
+2. **Create .env file in server**

-    To ease the connection process, set the database password as an environment variable:
+   Create a .env file in the `server` directory with these contents

+    _Change the `DB_PORT` variable to what your db port is_

+    _Change the `PGPASSWORD` variable to what your db password is_

+    ```.env
+     PORT=3000
+     DB_PORT=15432
+     DATABASE_URL=postgres://postgres:test@localhost:${DB_PORT}/postgres
+     SESSION_SECRET=secretkey123
+     AUTH=true
+     PGPASSWORD=test
+    ```

+3. **Run the appropriate script for your system type**

+    - Linux/Mac:

     ```bash
-    export PGPASSWORD=test
+    cd database
+    bash database.sh
     ```

-    For persistence across sessions, add this line to `~/.bashrc` or `~/.zshrc`.

-3. **Run the DDL Script**
+    - Windows

+    ```
-    Initialize the database schema:
+    cd database

-    Change the port if necessary.

-    ```bash
-    psql -h localhost -p 5432 -U postgres -d postgres -f setup.sql
+    database.bat

     ```

 ## Server